 According to the Food Safety and Inspection Service (FSIS) of the USDA, the products were shipped to an Illinois distributor and distributed to retailers.
 Fortunately, there were no reported side effects (source: USDA).

-For the latest news on recalls and public health safety, you can visit the USDA website or the Food Safety News website for news on recalls and public health safety updates.
+For the latest news on recalls and public health safety updates, you can visit the USDA website or the Food Safety News website.

 Most frozen pizzas sold today are not cooked or pre-cooked, so you need to be sure to follow the cooking instructions on the package.